otrv4/otrv4/otrv4.md

 1. Verify that the `Number of Fields` is equal to the number of fields present on the Client Profile.
-2. Verify that the `Client Profile Signatures` field is not empty.
+2. Verify that the `Client Profile Signature` field is not empty.
 3. Verify that the Client Profile has not expired.
 4. Verify that the `Versions` field contains the character "4".
-5. Validate that `Ed448 Public Key` are on the curve Ed448-Goldilocks.
+5. Validate that `Ed448 Public Key` is on the curve Ed448-Goldilocks.
 See
    [Verifying that a point is on the curve](#verifying-that-a-point-is-on-the-curve) section for details.
 6. If the `Transitional Signature` is present, verify its validity using the OTRv3 DSA key.
 7. [Verify that the Client Profile signature is valid](#verify-a-client-profile-signature).
-   Notice that in the case that several Client Profile Signatures and Ed448 long-term public keys are present, you should verify each signture with the corresponding key.

 ## Prekey Profile